theqrl-community/QCcalc/readme.txt

 OUTPUTS:
 > (optional) two graphs: a cumulative probability distribution and underlying probability distribution function
 > (optional) a .mat file with the results of your simulation
-> the year at which Bitcoin is 50% likely to be broken by according to your input assumptions -- this is the x-intercept of when the cumulative probability crosses 0.5
+> the year at which ECDSA is 50% likely to be broken by according to your input assumptions -- this is the x-intercept of when the cumulative probability crosses 0.5
-> the individual year in which Bitcoin is most likely to be broken according to your input assumptions -- this is the mode of the of the probability distribution of outcomes
+> the individual year in which ECDSA is most likely to be broken according to your input assumptions -- this is the mode of the of the probability distribution of outcomes

 SPEED-RELATED SETTINGS:
 These settings do not affect the model, but do affect the noisiness of the results as well as how fast the program will run.